-The Concatenate block merges from 2 to 5 inputs into a single signal that can be plugged into other blocks.
+The Concatenate block merges from 2 to 5 inputs into a single output that can be connected into other blocks.
 This action is similar to creating feature sets, although you can use it anywhere inside your model and it is more adaptable to the data shape.

 You can concatenate between 2 and 5 inputs per concatenate block.
 This number has to be selected when the block is created.

 To change the number of inputs of an existing block, you will need to delete this block and create a new one.

 You can connect inputs to the concatenate block in any order you want.
 However, it is worth it to keep an ordering that is consistent:

 With the meaning of your data, if there is any.
 For instance, when concatenating the left and right side of an image, you should connect the left side to input 0 and the right side to input 1.

 Between experiments, so that you can copy the weights that were trained in one experiment into another experiment.